tlee753/tlee753.github.io/_pages/vape.md

 <br>

 ### Composition
 Surface composition is very similar across the three major terrestrial planets.
+At the surface of Venus, the material composition isn't entirely disimilar to Earth from what we can predict scientifically during our solar systems planetary formation as well as what we know from the Soviet landers.

 <br>

 ### The Harsh Reality
-Unfortunatly, there is a simple rational argument for Mars is the target: Venus is a living hell at the moment.
+Unfortunatly, there is a simple rational argument for Mars as the target for planetary expansion: Venus is a living hell at the moment.
 With surface temperatures exceeding 800* Celcius and pressure exceeding 92 Earth Atmospheres, humans walking on our sister planet just isn't happening anytime soon.
+Furthermore, terraforming is difficult as bio-structures heavily rely on hydrogen which Venus has all but depleted.
+Without a magnetic field to protect from solar winds, the hydrogen has slowly "leaked" off the upper atmosphere.

 <br>